motiong-io/rag-system/assets/markdown_files/113ab3c7dd7590bb650acbd1cdeb3caa.md

 More recently, in the United States, both NFL and NBA have held fixtures on Christmas Day.

+### Christmas in China

+In the late Qing Dynasty, Christmas was initially referred to as the "Foreign Winter Solstice" when it was first introduced to China.

+### Nordic Region

+In Sweden, it is traditional for companies to host a Christmas buffet lunch (julbord or jullunch) for their employees a week before Christmas.
+To prevent food poisoning during the holiday season, Swedish newspapers annually publish reports and laboratory tests warning the public to avoid leaving cold cuts, mayonnaise, and other perishable foods at room temperature to prevent spoilage.
+Christmas in Sweden is a time to indulge in festive meals, with roasted ham being the centerpiece of the feast.
+However, the exact day for enjoying this treat varies across regions, with each area having its own traditions.
+Another well-established custom in Sweden is tuning in to watch a special Disney television program at precisely 3 p.m. on December 24\.

+In Norway, the Christmas feast is held on December 24, with each region offering its own special dishes for Christmas dinner.
+After the meal, "Julenissen" (where "jule" means Christmas and "nissen" refers to a mythical elf in Norwegian folklore) brings gifts to well-behaved children.
+Following a quiet family gathering on December 25, another grand celebration takes place on Boxing Day, December 26, where children go door-to-door visiting neighbors and receiving treats.

+In Finland, Joulupukki (or the "Christmas Goat") is the Finnish version of Santa Claus.
+He delivers gifts to well-behaved children while riding a sleigh pulled by reindeer.

 Choice of date
 --------------

 ### Theories

-There are several theories as to why December 25 was chosen as the date for Christmas, although theology professor Susan Roll notes that "no liturgical historian \[...] goes so far as to deny that it has any sort of relation with the sun, the winter solstice and the popularity of solar worship in the later Roman Empire".
+There are several theories as to why December 25 was chosen as the date for Christmas.
+However, theology professor Susan Roll notes that "no liturgical historian \[...] goes so far as to deny that it has any sort of relation with the sun, the winter solstice and the popularity of solar worship in the later Roman Empire".
 The early Church linked Jesus Christ to the Sun and referred to him as the 'Sun of Righteousness' (*Sol Justitiae*) prophesied by Malachi.
 In the early fifth century, Augustine of Hippo and Maximus of Turin preached that it was fitting to celebrate Christ's birth at the winter solstice, because it marked the point when the hours of daylight begin to grow.

 The 'history of religions' or 'substitution' theory suggests that the Church chose December 25 as Christ's birthday (*dies Natalis Christi*) to appropriate the Roman winter solstice festival *dies Natalis Solis Invicti* (birthday of *Sol Invictus*, the 'Invincible Sun'), held on this date since 274 AD; before the earliest evidence of Christmas on that date.
 Gary Forsythe, Professor of Ancient History, says that the *Natalis Solis Invicti* followed "the seven-day period of the *Saturnalia* (December 17–23\), Rome's most joyous holiday season since Republican times, characterized by parties, banquets, and exchanges of gifts".
 Roll says that "the specific nature of the relation" between Christmas and the *Natalis Solis Invicti* has not yet been "conclusively proven from extant texts".